 This waterfall is located off the east

-side of NY 56, 1.5 miles from its intersection with NY 3
+side of NY 56, 2.4 miles from where it intersects NY 3 at

 ||NY 56 between